-A brain starved of vital nutrients is one that can’t concentrate, setting hungry kids up for failure in school.
+- Brain starved: A brain starved of minerals and vital nutrients is one that can’t concentrate, setting hungry children up for failure in school.

-It may seem counterintuitive, but obesity is malnourishment, because the term describes all forms of poor nutrition.
+- Obesity: It may seem counterintuitive, but obesity is malnourishment, because the term describes all forms of poor nutrition.
 Even when food is relatively prevalent, it can be nutrient-poor — particularly lower-cost foods.
-Children can get too much food but too little of the vitamins and minerals they need, leaving them with all of the challenges that come from malnutrition and a whole new slate of health issues specific to obesity.
+Children can get too much food but too little of the vitamins and minerals they need, leaving them with the same challenges as undernourished children plus a whole new slate of health issues specific to obesity.

 Here are some of the ways we help:

-- Nutritional support: underweight kids get immediate nutritional support to bring their weight up, along with medical checkups to monitor their growth.
+- Nutritional support provides underweight children immediate nutritional support to increase their weight, along with medical checkups to monitor their growth.

 - Nutrition workshops and cooking classes are provided for caregivers of children with malnutrition issues.

 - Education programs and interactive activities on nutrition and hygiene target kids who are at risk of being underweight and their caregivers.

 - Healthy food education and promotion of physical activity in countries that face the double burden of overweight/obesity and undernutrition.